bbutler522/website/README.md

-This is a starter template for [Learn Next.js](https://nextjs.org/learn).
+This is the source code for [brennanmade.com](https://brennanmade.com/).

+This site is built with NextJS, React, and SCSS, and hosted on Vercel.